-\IDEA Part B, Section 611 ARP - Formula: This program provided additional one-time funding to assist programs in meeting the costs of providing special education and related services to children with disabilities, with an emphasis on recovery services to address the impact of COVID.
+IDEA Part B, Section 611 ARP - Formula: This program provided additional one-time funding to assist programs in meeting the costs of providing special education and related services to children with disabilities, with an emphasis on recovery services to address the impact of COVID.

-\IDEA Part B, Section 619 - Formula - Pre Kindergarten: This program provides formula grants to make special education and related services available to children ages 3 through 5, with disabilities.
+IDEA Part B, Section 619 - Formula - Pre Kindergarten: This program provides formula grants to make special education and related services available to children ages 3 through 5, with disabilities.
 Proposed budget is an estimate, as the award for 2025-26 is unknown at the time of budget creation

-\IDEA Supplies & Equipment: This program provides one-time additional funding to purchase equipment and supplies for both special education classrooms and programs.
-These funds need to be expended by September 30, 2023.
+IDEA Supplies & Equipment: This program provides one-time additional funding to purchase equipment and supplies for both special education classrooms and programs.